wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

       # +optional Outgoing connection details for the component.
       dependencies:
-        # +optional Defines the service references from the Internal Marketplace.
+        # +optional Defines the service references from the Service Catalog.
         serviceReferences:
           # +required Name of the service reference.
           - name: choreo:///apifirst/HRProject/UserComponent/ad088/v1/PUBLIC